jheinnic/sp-codetest/README.md

 ###Jackson 2.1

-To simplify its reuse as a RESTful service, info.jchein.pwval.model.PWVerifyResult, a data entity bean that encapsulates the resultof a call into the validator's main API hook, is annotated for JSON serialization/deserialization with Jackson 2.1.
+To ease its reuse as a RESTful service, the entity bean modeling the return value from the Password Validator Service's core routine is proactively annotated for serialization by Jackson 2.1.
+The model entity's bean name is `info.jchein.pwstatus.model.PasswordValidity`.

 ###Maven

-If you use Maven for a build system, the password validation component's release depot is blahfakeblah.artifactory.com.
+The Password Validation Service was built and deployed using Maven 3.0.4.
+If you also use Maven for a build system, the password validation component's release depot is blahfakeblah.artifactory.com.
 The following project dependency will add the Password Validation Service's implementation to your project's classpath:

 ```xml
     <dependency>